XSiling/YoutubeKeywordSpider/README.md

 ### 2. Edit Keywords then Run

 Run YouTubeKeywordSpider.java in any IDEA.
 The environment is java 1.8.
 Currently, the code only support search for one keyword per time.
 If u want to watch videos from certain Area, u need to change ur ip manually.
+The urls of relevant videos should be saved in '<keyword>.txt'.

 ### 3. Download Video/Audio

 Pytube is used in downloading.
 Run downloader.py and check the parameters of location in file.
+In downloader, only audio will be downloaded.